 This is a question we’re hearing from more and more couples.
 In some instances, it’s when we tell them they have left it too late to get a prenup before marriage.
-Whilst called something slightly different there is an equivalent that can be prepared and signed after the marriage or civil ceremony has taken place – it’s called a post-nuptial agreement.

-Following the case of McLeod v McLeod in 2008, the Privy Council ruled that a post-nuptial agreement signed after the marriage or civil partnership has taken place can, in the right circumstances, be legally binding in the same way as a prenuptial agreement.
+Following the case of McLeod v McLeod in 2008, the Privy Council ruled that a postnuptial agreement signed after the marriage or civil partnership has taken place can, in the right circumstances, be legally binding in the same way as a prenuptial agreement.

 The best way to ensure (as far as possible) that the agreement is legally binding is to follow these steps:

 - Have full and frank open disclosure of your property, assets and income with your spouse and prepare a detailed schedule of these assets, which is attached to the agreement

 - You should both obtain independent legal advice from your own solicitors

 - The agreement must not be manifestly unfair to one party or the other

 - Although you can set out in the agreement arrangements for the division of your property, assets and income, you cannot use the agreement to exclude yourself from paying maintenance for any children in the future